 How many times have you gotten an idea for a book, but when you sat down to write it you froze or started playing Words with Friends instead?

 The hardest part of any writing endeavor is getting started.
 You are turning a nebulous thought into something real and tangible—but that blank page or computer screen can be intimidating.

 Professionals even grapple with getting started:

 “One of the most difficult things is the first paragraph.
-I have spent many months on a first paragraph, and once I get it, the rest just comes out very easily.” —Gabriel Garcia Marquez
+I have spent many months on a first paragraph, and once I get it, the rest just comes out very easily.” — Gabriel Garcia Marquez

 The difference between a professional writer and someone who does it as a hobby is that a pro knows how to get over that initial hurdle.
 In my experience as a copywriter and author, I’ve used a few tried-and-true techniques that have worked for me.
-I’ve also seen what other professional writers do and stolen those techniques too.
+I’ve also seen what other professional writers do and stolen their techniques too.
 Don’t tell on me!

-Here is a compiled list of six techniques for going from your head to the page that can work for any writer—from novice to the seasoned professional.
+Here is a list of six techniques for going from your head to the page that can work for any writer—from novice to the seasoned professional.

 1. Get Serious